twinfoundation/federated-catalogue/packages/fed-catalogue-models/docs/reference/interfaces/IFederatedCatalogue.md

 `string`

-Service id.
+Service Offering id.

 ##### providedBy?

 `string`

-The identity of the participant.
+The identity of the participant providing the Offering.

 ##### cursor?